 “Yes, ma’am, I’m a seed.
-And I’m ready to fulfill my great potential.”
+Anyway, I’m ready to go to work and fulfill my great potential.”

 “And what is your potential, Nate?”

-“Tons of fruit, ma’am.
-Plant me in the right spot and watch the fruit fly.”
+“Yes, ma’am, but plant me in the right environment and watch the fruit fly.”

 “All right, Nate, let me see what I have for you here.
-Ah, there seems to be a lot of openings down on the footpath.
-Very easy work and you can start today.”
+Ah, there seem to be a lot of openings down on the footpath.
+Very easy work, and you can start today.”

-“Sorry, ma’am, but to be fruitful, I have to get deep into the soil.
+“Sorry, ma’am, but to grow a lot of fruit, I have to get deep into the soil.
 Too many distractions on the surface.
 Besides, my friend Bud was eaten by a bird down there.”

 “Mmm, I see.
 Okay, the foreman in shallow soil is calling for more seeds.”